Christmas and New Year Offer thumbImage

 The primary benefits of direct selling or direct-to-consumer marketing for MLM businesses are:

-• Lower business setup cost as the MLM brand uses independent sellers on a commission basis instead of paying permanent sales teams.
+• Lower business setup costs, as the MLM brand uses independent sellers on a commission basis instead of paying permanent sales teams.

 • Local sellers already embedded in communities let you test and scale in new areas without opening stores.